ouertani/ouertani.github.com/source/_posts/2013-04-01-xml-rpc-using-scala.markdown

   }
 }
 ```
 XML-RPC is a Remote Procedure Calling protocol and the body of an XML-RPC request is formatted using XML.
 A procedure executes on the AIR server and the value it returns is also formatted in XML.
 The interface to the AIR server interface uses XML-RPC over HTTP.
-Sending an XML to update the main balance will be using this class
+Sending an XML to update the main balance will be using this class.

 5- UpdateBalanceAndDate class : generates an UpdateBalanceAndDate XML request message
 ```scala